-This blending of physical and digital identities brings cause for concerns.
 “The problem starts with the philosophy that there’s no need for privacy if you have complete transparency.
 And we’ve seen that ideology underline Facebook’s decision-making, and we’ve seen the consequences of that.
 It underlines things like rigid real name policies … and associates that with some kind of fraud.
 We know who [policies like that have] hurt.
 It hurts sex workers.
 It hurts trans people.
 It hurts Native Americans and Indigenous people,” said Os Keyes, an AI ethicist at the University of Washington.
-“These are individuals whose names and identities aren’t real, or don’t make sense.”
+“These are individuals whose names and identities ‘aren’t real,’ or ‘don’t make sense.'”

 With a supercomputer that promises to become the backbone of an intricately complex metaverse, the algorithms and clusters of data the RSC learns to operate from could potentially further perpetuate massive AI-powered biases.